Joe Burrow Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Matchup vs. Cleveland

-- In two matchups against the Browns, Burrow averaged 361 passing yards per game, 91.5 yards more than his over/under for Sunday.
+- Burrow averages 361 passing yards per game in two matchups against the Browns, 88.5 more yards his over/under in Sunday's game.

-- Burrow had multiple touchdown passes in both of those contests against the Browns.
+- Burrow threw multiple touchdown passes in both of those matchups against the Browns.

-- The Browns are allowing 239.4 passing yards per game this season, the NFL's ninth-ranked pass defense.
+- This week Burrow will face the NFL's ninth-ranked pass defense (239.4 yards allowed per game).

-- With 17 passing TDs conceded this year, the Browns defense is ranked 29th in the league.
+- The Browns have conceded 17 passing TDs this year (2.1 per game), ranking them 29th among NFL defenses.

 Recent Performances

-- In last week's outing against the Jets, Burrow had 259 yards while completing 61.8% of his passes, while throwing three touchdowns with one interception.
+- In last week's outing against the Jets, Burrow racked up 259 yards while completing 61.8% of his passes, while throwing three touchdowns with one interception.

-- Burrow has thrown for 946 yards (315.3 ypg), completing 62.4% of his passes and collecting nine touchdown passes and three interceptions over his last three games.
+- Burrow has put up 946 passing yards (315.3 per game) and has a 62.4% completion percentage this year (63-of-101) over his last three games, while throwing nine touchdowns and three interceptions.

 Burrow's Cincinnati Teammates